gconstantian/cse15l-lab-reports/lab_report_1.md

 Now that we have a coding environment our next step is to remotely connect to another computer over the internet.
 This is a common practice in other CSE classes and other institutions.
 * If you are using a Windows computer you first need to install git for Windows.
 You can do that by clicking this [Link](https://gitforwindows.org/).
 Then make sure to also follow these steps to use git bash in VS code [Link](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994)
-* *If you are not on a Windows computer you can start here.*
+* *If you are not on a Windows computer you can start here.
+I use a Mac so I started here*

 3. **Trying Some Commands**